 If you restore the backup to a WSUS server other than the one from which you backed up the database, you must add the server to the WSUS administration console.

 Verify that your user permissions are still valid for the database.

-Clients have download failures after restoring the database
+Client computers have download failures after you restore the database

-If you are storing content locally, and the metadata in the database does not match the update files in the content directory, clients could suffer download failures when attempting to install an update listed in the database but not found in the content directory.
+If you are storing content locally, and the metadata in the database does not match the update files in the content directory, client computers could suffer download failures when they attempt to install an update that is listed in the database but not found in the content directory.
 You can resolve this problem, or prevent it from occurring, by making sure to run wsusutil reset after every restore procedure.
-For details, see the "wsusutil reset" section in Managing WSUS 3.0 from the Command Line.
+For details, see the "wsusutil reset" section in Manage WSUS 3.0 SP2 from the Command Line.